mixmaxhq/stickyfloat/README.md

 ### cssTransition (false)
 if you wish to manualy set your own CSS3 transion styles on the floated element, flag this setting as 'true'

+### scrollTarget
+A jQuery selector identifying other element(s), besides the window, on whose scrolling the floated element should be repositioned.